Developer-Notes-Extension/Unreal-Notes/README.md

 Please contribute notes on usage, relevant examples, references, and gotchas.
 Do not ask for help here—use the [Forums](https://forums.unrealengine.com).
-Do not report bugs here—use the [Bug Reporter](https://www.unrealengine.com/en-US/support/report-a-bug).
+Do not report bugs here—use the [Bug Submission Form](https://www.unrealengine.com/en-US/support/report-a-bug).

 ## Supported sites
 - [Unreal Engine Documentation](https://docs.unrealengine.com)